 - Cruise Cancellations: If you want to cancel your cruise, the amount of the refund is based on the number of days prior to sailing and the type of cruise.
 You may be eligible for a full or partial refund — or no refund at all.
 There may also be penalty fees and you risk losing your deposit.

-- Air/Sea Packages: Even if the cruise line books your ticket, it is not responsible if you miss the cruise because of a flight delay or vice versa.
+- Air/Sea Packages: Even if the cruise line books your ticket, it is not responsible if you miss the cruise because of a flight delay.
 In many instances, it will typically get you on a flight to the next port of call.

 - Baggage/Personal Property: If the cruise line loses your luggage, you can expect a small fraction of its value as reimbursement.